huqi1980/require/README.md

 **Examples**

-	grunt compat             # or
+	gulp                # or
-	grunt packager:compat    # to only build the source
+	gulp build          # to only build the source gulp demo           # to only build the demo

 ## API